 Screen shot of content advisory and permission requirement prior to accessing the MassResistance blog

-“Some readers of this blog have contacted Google because they believe this is objectionable,” the warning reads.
+“Some readers of this blog have contacted Google because they believe this blog’s content is objectionable,” the warning reads.
 “In general, Google does not review nor do we endorse the content of this or any blog.
 For more information about our content policies, please visit the Blogger Terms of Service.”

 MassResistance blogger Amy Contrada, however, writes that the only potentially “objectionable” items on the blog are photos taken in public settings and her group’s politically incorrect viewpoints.